666sk/666sk.github.io/index.md

 Hello and welcome to this blog.
-Let me introduce you my best homies at the University of Queensland!
+In this space, I will share my thoughts on various topics, ranging from education to technology to lifestyle.
+Join me on this journey as we explore and learn together!

 ## Portfolios